slviajero/tinybasic/README.md

 Arithmetic is 16 bit, 32bit or float depending on the compiler settings and the platform.
 The full set of Dartmouth language features like ON GOSUB and DEF FN is implemented.
 Strings are Apple 1 style.
 They are essentially integer arrays like in C. Conditions are also C style meaning part of the arithmetic.

-Filesystems like Arduino SD, ESPSPIFFS and LittleFS are supported on microcontrollers.
+Filesystems like Arduino SD, SPIFFS and LittleFS are supported on microcontrollers.
 EEPROMS can be used as BASIC filesystem using the EepromFS library.

 Small LCD displays, OLEDs, Nokia5110m TFT and VGA monitors are supported.
 Graphics is supported on all graphic capable displays.